Guestman2/RoN_Automizer/README.md

 -Update functionality built into the script itself.
 (ADDED) 8/2/21 -Auto justify work on fullscreen (ADDED) 8/3/21
 -War democracy automated (ADDED) 9/10/21
+-Fleet helper (Select number of ships you want to build in 1 city ADDED 10/7/21) -1366x768 resolution mode someday?